The Department for Education states that Governing Bodies –

 The Local Governing Board consists of seven community Governors, seven parent Governors, three staff Governors and the Headteacher as ex officio Governor.

 The Local Governing Board meets three times a year.
 At each meeting we receive a report from the Headteacher and minutes from the various committees.
 Other items are discussed or approved at specific times of the year for example exam results, plan for school improvement and budget.

 The Local Governing Board is supported by three main committees which meet once each half term.

 - The Resources Committee is concerned with budget and finance, premises and health and safety

 - The Human Resources Committee considers staffing, appraisal and training.

 - The Curriculum, Achievement and Well-being committee deals with standards, curriculum, pastoral care and student well-being, SEND and Pupil Premium

-There is a Strategy Committee, comprising the chairs of these committees plus the chair of governors which plans the work of the committees and there are also three other sub-committees which report to the Governing Body on specific areas – i.e. the Audit Committee, the Admissions Committee and the Health and Safety Committee.
+The Strategic Committee, comprising the chairs of the above committees plus the chair of governors which plans the work of the committees and there are also three other sub-committees which report to the Governing Body on specific areas – i.e. the Admissions Committee and the Health and Safety Committee.

 All governors are members of at least one of the committee.
 We also attend public events such as secondary transfer evening, school play performances, music concerts, the annual Awards Evening, prize-giving assemblies and PTCs.
 Please come and talk with Governors while you are at these events.

-In addition, each Governor is linked to a faculty or specific area of school such as Child Protection, SEND and the Talented and Gifted programme.
+In addition, each Governor is linked to a faculty or specific area of school such as Child Protection, SEND and the High Starters programme.
 In this role Governors regularly come into school to meet with staff and students.